delioda79/inttoolphp/Readme.md

 "spec" folder with tests

-"vendor" folder with phpspec and its dependencies (provided here at the moment but you should just use composer to perform installation)
+"vendor" folder with phpspec and its dependencies

 "bin" folder with phpspec and integrity-tool

+The tool is ready to run, however in order to run the tests it is needed to install phpspec, this can be achieved from the project main folder typing:

+php composer.phar install

+This will install phpspec and its dependencies.
+The phpspec tool will be available in the bin folder after the installation.

 In order to run the tests, after the dependencies are installed, run path/to/phpspec run